 Anaphylactic reactions after exposure to plasma-derived products containing VWF have been reported in type 3 VWD subjects since 1995 [30,31].
-In the present study 8/18 had a history of anaphylactic reactions according to the clinical data collected and reported by the attending physicians.
+In the present study, 8/18 had a history of anaphylactic reactions according to the clinical data collected and reported by the attending physicians.
 All these subjects had measurable levels of neutralizing anti-VWF inhibitors but with different titers, perhaps depending on the time of the last exposure to plasma-derived VWF products.
-Three subjects with non-neutralizing antibodies and the one who tested positive for anti-VWF antibodies but was partially tested for inhibitors (VWF:CB <0.3 BU) showed no anaphylactic reactions even if previously exposed to plasma-derived VWF containing products.
+Three subjects with non-neutralizing antibodies and the 1 who tested positive for anti-VWF antibodies but was partially tested for inhibitors (VWF:CB <0.3 BU) showed no anaphylactic reactions even if previously exposed to plasma-derived VWF-containing products.
 The interpretation of the behavior of the remaining 6 subjects who apparently did not develop anaphylaxis despite previous exposure to plasma-derived VWF concentrates is inconclusive and more detailed information about these cases will be collected in the prospective phase of the 3WINTER-IPS project.

-This study stems from the 3WINTERS-IPS, an investigator-driven observational study designed to assess the clinical, laboratory and genetic background as well as the related therapeutic approaches in a very large cohort of type 3 VWD subjects.
-However, the sample size, albeit large considering the rarity of VWD type 3, still remains one of the study limitations.
-Since all these subjects have been already proven to carry VWF inhibitor at the time of enrollment, a second limitation of the study is that we could not evaluate whether or not the presence of non-neutralizing antibodies indicates the future development of inhibitors, or whether their detection is clinically useful to monitor subjects' response to treatment.
-Third, we were unable to obtain an accurate record of the time and circumstances related to subject exposure to plasma-derived and/or recombinant VWF products prior to inhibitors detection (e.g., exposure day and dosages), nor how the therapeutic approach changed afterwards.
-Lastly, the assays used to determine the presence of anti-VWF antibodies are not standardized, even though our choice to perform them centrally has perhaps contributed to reduce variability.
+This study stems from the 3WINTERS-IPS, an investigator-driven observational study designed to assess the clinical, laboratory, and genetic background and the related therapeutic approaches in a very large cohort of subjects with type 3 VWD.
+However, the sample size, albeit large considering the rarity of VWD type 3, still remains 1 of the study limitations.
+Because all these subjects have been already proven to carry VWF inhibitor at the time of enrolment, a second limitation of the study is that we could not evaluate whether the presence of nonneutralizing antibodies indicates the future development of inhibitors or whether their detection is clinically useful to monitor subjects' response to treatment.
+Third, we were unable to obtain an accurate record of the time and circumstances related to subject exposure to plasma-derived and/or recombinant VWF products before the inhibitors' detection (eg, exposure day and dosages) nor how the therapeutic approach changed afterward.
+Finally, the assays used to determine the presence of anti-VWF antibodies are not standardized, although our choice to perform them centrally has perhaps contributed to reduce variability.

-In conclusion, the presence of alloantibodies, that includes both non-neutralizing and neutralizing antibodies against VWF had a prevalence of 8.4% in our study population.
-Not all subjects who were antibody positive using the indirect ELISA assay had VWF inhibitors.
-However, all subjects with VWF inhibitors were detected using this assay, suggesting that it may represent a valid screening method.
-All subjects had previous treatments, but it was impossible to establish whether or not the non-neutralizing antibodies are the consequence of replacement therapy nor any exposure time relationship.
-The development of neutralizing antibodies assessed using a Bethesda-based method measuring residual VWF:CB has been found to be a rare event with a prevalence of 6%.
+In conclusion, the presence of alloantibodies, which includes both non-neutralizing and neutralizing antibodies against VWF had a prevalence of 8.4% in our study population.
+Not all subjects who were antibody positive by using the indirect ELISA assay had VWF inhibitors.
+However, all subjects with VWF inhibitors were detected by using this assay, suggesting that it may represent a valid screening method.
+All subjects had previous treatments, but it was impossible to establish whether the non-neutralizing antibodies are the consequence of replacement therapy nor any exposure time relationship.
+The development of neutralizing antibodies assessed by using a Bethesda-based method measuring residual VWF:CB has been found to be a rare event with a prevalence of 6%.
 Nevertheless, this diagnosis is related to the type of functional epitopes recognized by anti-VWF antibodies and is therefore influenced by the assay method used to detect them.
-The present results also suggest that at least one method to be chosen between VWF:CB and VWF:GPIbM should be performed to maximize the capacity to detect inhibitors, whereas the use of the method based upon the VWF:Ag ELISA should be discouraged due to the low sensitivity that allows to detect only high titers antibodies.
+The present results also suggest that at least 1 method to be chosen between VWF:CB and VWF:GPIbM should be performed to maximize the capacity to detect inhibitors, whereas the use of the method based on the VWF:Ag ELISA should be discouraged because of the low sensitivity that allows to detect only high titers antibodies.